bcrant/diy-data-blog/LifeAfterSpreadsheets-PythonForProductivePeople.md

 There's not too many feelings better than writing a program that does parts of your job for you.
 I don't want to sound dramatic... but it's like giving yourself a million high fives, a raise, and kicking your feet up on a 24 karat gold desk.

-And with a little bit of patience, persistence, and the three tips for how to teach yourself Python outlined in this post, I am confident that you will be automating yourself into redundancy in no time!
+And with a little bit of patience, persistence, and the three habits for how to teach yourself Python outlined in this post, I am confident that you will be automating yourself into redundancy in no time!